Skip to Content

 ● Reason 3: Clogged Fuel Cap

 As fuel is consumed, the level in the fuel tank lowers.
 To make up for this, fuel caps have small vent holes to allow air into the tank.
-If the vent holes are blocked, air will not be able to enter the tank.
+If the vent holes are blocked, air cannot enter the tank.
 This creates a vacuum that can cause the engine to run rough or even stop.

 You can test this by starting the engine without a fuel cap.
 If it is idling fine, there is a problem with the fuel gap.
 You can either clean the clogged vent holes.
 Or replace the fuel cap with a new one.